fawazahmed0/quran-verse-detection/README.md

 # quran-verse-detection

-Give any verse in text form and it will tell the corresponding Chapter No and Verse No, it's based on Machine learning
+A Simple Program, which takes quranic verse as input and outputs the chapter & verse No

 This is a TensorflowJS model, which can be used in browser to detect the chapter and Verse No of a given english verse.
 This model depends on  [Universal Sentence Encoder Lite Model](https://tfhub.dev/tensorflow/tfjs-model/universal-sentence-encoder-lite/1/default/1 "Sentence Encoder Lite Model") .
 It will output the specific line the specific verse it corresponds to and we can use that line number to get the chapter No and verse No